Austin Real Estate Market Trends and Forecasting for 20225 Jan Rebecca Yazzie

 This meteoric population growth is not expected to slow down in the future.
 The Texas Demographic Center is predicting a further 27.6% increase between 2020 and 2030.

 Record sustained population growth combined with record-low supply have created the perfect storm of rising prices for the market.
-Zillow predicts that that home values in the Austin area will rise a further 11.6% in 2021.
+Zillow predicts that that home values in the Austin area will rise further in 2022.

 While the rising prices will undoubtedly make homeowners and investors happy, there is concern that the market’s rapid rise is simply not sustainable.
 There are a finite number of properties available and, with nearby areas increasing in price as well, some buyers may simply be priced out of the market.